Pagespeed explained: How to measure and improve website load time

 Pingdom Tools

-Pingdom Tools offers a quick and easy way to test a website's loading time and monitor its performance.
+Pingdom Tools offers a quick and simple way to test a website's loading time and to monitor its performance.

 Features: